India surpasses Brazil to take second spot in total coronavirus cases

 Earlier this spring, India instituted the world’s largest lockdown to try to stem the pandemic.
 But the restrictions caused economic devastation and failed to reverse the trajectory of the outbreak.
 In early June, the government changed course.

+Jayaprakash Muliyil, a leading Indian epidemiologist, predicted that India’s daily reported cases will continue to rise in coming weeks.
+He estimates that the daily cases could double over the next month before retreating.

+He criticized the government for implementing a harsh nationwide lockdown, calling it a “waste” that hurt the economy and people’s livelihoods.
+The lockdown “was a cruel joke played on our poor in the name of covid.”

 Now nearly all the prior shutdown measures have been lifted, although schools remain closed and large gatherings are still prohibited.
+On Monday, the subway system in New Delhi, India’s capital, started transporting passengers again for the first time in more than five months.

 As the country has reopened, coronavirus cases have surged.
 Testing has also expanded significantly, although the number of tests remains low on a per capita basis compared to other countries.